-Key personnel and failure to attract, develop and retain talented staff with the required capabilities
+Failure to attract, develop and retain key personnel and talented staff with the required capabilities

 Royal Schiphol Group relies on the skills and experience of certain key personnel (including but not limited to the members of Royal Schiphol Group's Management Board and Royal Schiphol Group's Executive Team) working at Royal Schiphol Group and/or its participations.
-The loss of services of any of these key individuals, even though relevant information and experience is shared with a larger group of individuals on a regular basis, and other personnel, including but not limited to personnel responsible for essential parts of Royal Schiphol Group's operations, also in circumstances where Royal Schiphol Group or its participations would not be successful in attracting, developing and retaining diverse and talented people and key personnel with the required capabilities, could have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.
+The loss of services of any of these key individuals, even though relevant information and experience is shared with a larger group of individuals on a regular basis, and other personnel, including but not limited to personnel responsible for essential parts of Royal Schiphol Group's operations, also in circumstances where Royal Schiphol Group or its participations would not be successful in attracting, developing and retaining diverse and talented people and key personnel (including, without limitation, fulfilling any vacant position at senior management level) with the required capabilities, could have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.